BlaqueDevs/se-assignment-day-4-software-project-management-Alex-C-Mwangi/README.md

 c)Projects where predictability is essential eg Manufacturing Software systems.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+a)Conducting code reviewa with others to find mistakes and improve code quality b)Using automated testing tools to improve efficiency c)Recording good documentation through out the development process

+Why its important to maintain high standards a)High quality software is more reliable and and there's less risk of crashes b)To build and aintain a reputation with satisfied clients which is essential for business success c)To ensure little to no security vulnerabilities

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?